JetBrains/kotlin-web-site/docs/topics/basic-syntax.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-basic-syntax-range-in"}

-Check if a number is out of range.
+Check if a number is out of range:

 ```kotlin
 fun main() {